James Scott, 1st Duke of Monmouth: Biography

-Parentage and early life
+Parentage

-Charles, Prince of Wales (later becoming King Charles II), moved to The Hague in 1648, during the Second English Civil War, where his sister Mary and his brother-in-law William II, Prince of Orange, were based.
+Charles, Prince of Wales (later King Charles II), moved to The Hague in 1648, during the Second English Civil War, where his sister Mary and his brother-in-law William II, Prince of Orange, were based.
 The French relatives of Charles' mother, Queen Henrietta Maria, had invited Charles to wait out the war in France with the Queen, but he opted for the Netherlands, as he believed there was more support to be gained for the cause of his father, King Charles I, in the Netherlands than in France.
 During the summer of 1648, the Prince of Wales became captivated by Lucy Walter, who was in The Hague for a short visit.
 The lovers were only eighteen, and she is often spoken of as his first mistress, though he may have begun having affairs as early as 1646.
 Their son James was born in Rotterdam in the Netherlands on 9 April 1649, and spent his early years in Schiedam.

-Research by Hugh Noel Williams suggests that Charles had not arrived in The Hague until the middle of September 1648 – seven months before the child's birth, and that he had only met Lucy in July.
-It was later rumoured that in the summer of 1648 Lucy had been the mistress of Colonel Robert Sidney, a younger son of the Earl of Leicester.
+It has been rumoured that in the summer of 1648 Lucy had been the mistress of Colonel Robert Sidney, a younger son of the Earl of Leicester.
 As Charles had no legitimate surviving children, his younger brother James, Duke of York, was next in line to the throne.
 When the boy grew up, those loyal to the Duke of York spread rumours about the young James' resemblance to Sidney.
 These voices may have been encouraged by the Duke of York himself, who wished to prevent any of the fourteen royal bastards his brother acknowledged from gaining support in the succession.
 In 2012, a DNA test of Monmouth's patrilineal descendant the 10th Duke of Buccleuch showed that he shared the same Y chromosome as a distant Stuart cousin; this is evidence that Charles II was indeed Monmouth's father.